cyberrangecz/frontend-topology-graph/README.md

 4. Use `<kypo2-topology-graph>` directive in your code and set its size by binding to `[width]` and `[height]` attributes.
 Pass sandbox id to component by binding to `[sandboxId]` attribute.
 If you wish to be notified when data of tology is loaded you can bind to `(onTopologyLoaded)` event.
 5. Manually copy folders decorators and icons into your assets/images (script or better way to include assets TBD)

+You will need to provide data for the components.
+This can be done in two ways
-If you wish to run this library locally you will need to have set up backend service locally.
+* Set up backend service locally.
 [Guide here](https://gitlab.ics.muni.cz/kypo2/services-and-portlets/kypo2-topology).
-If you don't want to run all necessary backend services locally you may try the component with mocked data using [JSON server](https://github.com/typicode/json-server).
+* Use mocked data with [JSON server](https://github.com/typicode/json-server).
 After installing json-server run `json-server -w db.json -r routes.json` in project dir.

 ## Developers